-2.2.
-Extending the Definition for Security Risk
+2.3.
+Extending the Definition of Risk

-To overcome these obstacles, we propose a modified definition of risk where, instead of considering the highly uncertain likelihood or probability of an attack, one considers its difficulty for an adversary to successfully accomplish against the target(s) under consideration.
+To overcome the obstacles related to the use of probabilities with malevolent adversaries, we propose a modified definition of risk where, instead of considering the highly uncertain likelihood or probability of an attack, one considers its difficulty for an adversary to successfully accomplish against the target(s) under consideration.
 Thus, a security risk analysis consists of answers to the following three revised questions: (1) What can happen?
-(2) How difficult is it for an adversary to make this event happen? and (3) If it does happen, what are the consequences?
-The triplet for security risk then becomes $\langle s_i, d_i, c_i \rangle$ where $d_i$ is the degree of difficulty for an adversary to successfully accomplish attack scenario $s_i$ at a specific target in order to cause consequence $c_i$ .
-Attacks are "higher risk" when they are attractive to an adversary because they are less difficult and/or lead to greater consequences than other candidate attacks.
-This definition explicitly acknowledges the observed adversary attack planning behaviors described above and addresses the problems associated with using probabilities to describe the intentional actions of both known and unknown intelligent actors.
+(2) How likely is it that [it] will happen? and (3) If it does happen, what are the consequences?
+The triplet for security risk then becomes $\langle s_i, d_i, c_i \rangle$ where d_i is the degree of difficulty for an adversary to successfully accomplish attack scenario s_i at a specific target in order to cause consequence c_i .8 This definition explicitly acknowledges the observed adversary attack planning behaviors described above and addresses the problems associated with using probabilities to describe the intentional actions of both known and unknown intelligent actors.
 Risk evaluations using this definition do not require revision as adversary motivations change because this risk definition characterizes scenarios and targets rather than estimating the adversary's probability of attack.
+For each target, a number of scenarios can be posed, each correlating to a risk triplet.
+For a given consequence, there is a "threshold threat" that is the lowest difficulty (highest risk) scenario for an adversary to be successful.